 When you have realized that your addiction is taking over your life, you might have decided to take the steps necessary to turn your life around.
 You might have completed a rehabilitation program and are now attending either Alcoholics Anonymous or Narcotics Anonymous.
 These are great places to help support you after you have completed a rehab program.
 But how do you get the most out of these places, and how do you work your program?

-Alcoholics and Narcotics Anonymous are two separate organisations that are available to help men and women who are dealing with an addiction.
+Alcoholics and Narcotics Anonymous are two separate organizations that are available to help men and women who are dealing with an addiction.
 Alcoholics Anonymous was founded in 1935 in Ohio.
-It was two alcoholics named Bill and Bob who are responsible for the organisation that we know today.
+It was two alcoholics named Bill and Bob who were responsible for the organization that we know today.
 After the success of the group, Narcotics Anonymous was founded in Los Angeles in 1953 as a way to help people deal with their drug addictions.

 At this moment in time, there are over 2 million people who are using their local AA or NA group as a source of support on their road to recovery.
 There is no fee or subscription to pay, you just need to support others as you are supported.
 The groups have been so successful, they are regularly recommended as part of the many rehabilitation programs.

-If you have heard of Alcoholics Anonymous or Narcotics Anonymous, you have probably heard of the 12 Step Program.
+If you have heard of Alcoholics Anonymous or Narcotics Anonymous, you have probably heard of the 12-Step Program.
 This program is designed to help recovering addicts stay clean and sober.
 Each step has a task that allows a person to remove themselves from their addiction and move forward with their life.
-Instead of just treating each step as an exercise, some people try to take it to the next level and incorporate the steps into every aspect of their life.
+Instead of just treating each step as an exercise, some people try to take it to the next level and incorporate the steps into every aspect of their lives.